ibm-cloud-docs/key-protect/disable-keys.md

  disable a key, you suspend its encrypt and decrypt operations.
 After confirming that a security risk is no longer active, you can restore access to your data by enabling the disabled key.

-If you are using a cloud service that is integrated with {{site.data.keyword.keymanagementserviceshort}}, your data might not not accessible after disabling a key.
+If you are using a cloud service that is integrated with {{site.data.keyword.keymanagementserviceshort}}, your data might not be accessible after disabling a key.
 To determine whether an [integrated service](/docs/key-protect?topic=key-protect-integrate-services) supports revoking access to data by disabling a {{site.data.keyword. keymanagementserviceshort}} key, refer to its service documentation.
 {: note}